 According to the research conducted by Talent Place, as many as 30% of IT Candidates quit the recruitment process after sending a recommendation to the company.
 Why is this happening?
 How to recruit in IT to protect yourself from it?
+How to avoid losing candidates in hiring process?
 Here are the 3 most common reasons IT professionals withdraw from processes.

 1. A more attractive offer from another employer

 IT candidates rarely take part in only one recruitment process.
+There can be many reasons for resignation in IT.
 It happens, therefore, that during an ongoing process in a given organization, another company from the industry will offer higher salaries, work with more interesting technologies, more developmental projects (for example, the possibility of creating software or applications from scratch) or benefits better suited to the Candidate’s needs.
 It can be remote work, flexible terms of cooperation, co-financing training or industry events.

 For IT specialists, development is one of the most important motivating factors to change jobs.
 Therefore, if among the companies with which the Candidate is considering cooperation, one definitely stands out in terms of the opportunities offered for development, improvement of competences or learning new tools, it is very likely that they will choose this organization, while resigning from processes in other companies.

 Effective IT recruitment is not only about interesting benefits or transparent communication.
 It is also about speed and smooth progress through the next stages until employment.
-When the process is extended for various reasons (waiting for feedback, unclear information from the recruiter, additional tasks or tests), the Candidate may be more likely to give up the process, even if it is at one of its last stages.
+When the process drags on for various reasons (waiting for feedback, unclear information from the recruiter, additional tasks or tests), a Candidate may be more likely to find reasons for resignation from a job offer in IT, even if it is at one of the final stages.
 In this field, IT recruitment has a lot to do with recruiting for other positions – an efficient process and quick feedback are crucial for the involvement of Candidates.

 3. Decision to stay with the current employer